-A Review of the album Perpetual Burn the finest work by guitarist Jason Becker
+A Review of the Album Perpetual Burn the Finest Musical Work by Guitarist Jason Becker

 Perpetual Burn: front album cover featuring the talented Jason Becker

 Track Listing for the album Perpetual Burn

 - Mabel’s Fatal Fable